DahLemon/python/README.md

 This README.md file contains documentation for the 'insertion_sort.py' file in this directory.

+!!
+IMPORTANT: It is advised to have general knowledge of Python and Python 'unittest'.

 What is Sorting in Python Testing?
 Sorting in Python involves putting a collection of elements (example: an array of number values), into a particular order, like arranging number values from smallest to largest or vice versa.
 This is often done using built-in functions or